MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-overview.md

 1. An app user attempts to access the Teams bot app by sending a message to the bot service.
     1. The message that app user sends is received by Teams client, which sends it to the bot service.
-    1. If the app user's consent is not needed, the bot service receives a token, and then it's sent to the Bot Framework token service.
+    1. If the app user's consent isn't needed, the bot service receives a token, and then it's sent to the Bot Framework token service.
     1. If the app user has used the bot service earlier, the token is saved in the Bot Framework token service.
     1. Check for existing valid token for the app user: The Bot Framework token checks for existing token for the app user.
 If it exists, the app user is given access.
 If not, it checks the token cache for a valid token.
 If a token exists that hasn't expired, the app user is given access.
     1. If the app user doesn't have a token, it triggers the auth flow.